New Canopy arrives for the Sea Vixen

 The T20 Sea Fury has been flying at various events but developed an oil leak on the last return trip to Yeovilton.
 The problem was traced to the prop shaft ‘viton’ rubber seal which normally keeps the engine oil inside the reduction gearbox on the front of the engine.
 The oil here is not under significant pressure as the gearbox and crankcase are vented but any leakage of engine oil needs to be cured quickly.
 To get at the seal the spinner, prop assembly and pitch control mechanism need to be removed.

-This is the errant ‘gits’ type seal (Photo 2) which lives behind the spinner back plate and prop assembly that are mounted on the splined shaft and retained with the single nut whose threads take all the force that is needed to tug 5½ tons along at 400 knots.
+The errant ‘gits’ type seal lives behind the spinner back plate and prop assembly that are mounted on the splined shaft and retained with the single nut whose threads take all the force that is needed to tug 5½ tons along at 400 knots.

 The pitch change mechanism is fitted in front of the props as is a balance plate with appropriated weights A Constant Speed Unit (CSU) with a 400 psi pump circulates engine oil via the hollow prop shaft through co-axial feed and return pipes which also support the piston.
 The CSU regulates the pressure either side of the piston so as to move the cylinder that is connected to the individual blade pitch change racks and hence maintain prop and engine revs within a certain range.
 The 2 piston ‘o’ ring seals are designed to allow some oil to bleed past and this helps to dampen movements and also bleed the system.
 The seal was left overnight to check for leaks at rest and will be subject to a ground run before the engineering duo Geoff and Ray from Wield Aviation, return home.